-Learning and training opportunities that advance decent work for all women and men
+Learning and training opportunities that advance decent work and equality for all

 Since 1919, the International Labour Organization has established and promoted a system of international labour standards (ILS) that cover a wide range of subjects in the world of work.
 ILS, agreed upon by governments, employers, and workers, are a key legal component in the international framework for governing globalization, promoting sustainable development, eradicating poverty and ensuring that everyone can work in conditions of freedom, equity, security and dignity.